Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Assignment to College Programs and Graduation in Chile

-To further illustrate the informativeness and the relevance of our bounding approach, we look at 309 pairs $(j,k)$, which we select as follows.
-For each postsecondary program $j$ available on the platform at any point between 2004 and 2010 and each program $k$ ranked right after $j$ in a list, we compute the total number of students who listed $(j,k)$ in their ROLs between 2004 and 2010 and had a $j$-specific application score within a 30-point bandwidth of the year-specific cutoff for $j$.
-We find 327 pairs $(j,k)$ with at least 50 such applicants.
-These pairs involve 137 distinct programs $j$, each of them associated with a number of $k$s ranging from one to 18.
-We exclude the 18 pairs $(j,k)$ associated with one of these programs because no graduates are recorded in the data for this program.
-This yields a final set of 309 pairs involving 136 distinct $j$s.
+We look at 302 pairs $(j,k)$ which we select as follows.
+First, we consider all pairs $(j,k)$ such that program $j$ is available on the platform at any point between 2004 and 2010 and at least one student lists $k$ right after $j$ in his ROL.
+Second, we count the number of students with score $S_j$ within a 30-point bandwidth of the year-specific $c_j$ who $P_j=(j,k)$.\footnote{ For a number of $j$'s of interest, there exists another program $\ell$ that uses the same placement score as $j$ and whose cutoff $c_{\ell}$ is within a 30-point distance of $c_j$.
+In these cases, we use a bandwidth smaller than 30 around the cutoff $c_j$ of interest, so the sample of $c_j$ does not include observations from the sample of $c_{\ell}$ that are subject to a different treatment change. } We find 327 pairs $(j,k)$ with a least 50 such students.
+These pairs involve 137 distinct programs $j$, each of them associated with a number of $k$'s ranging from one to 18.
+We exclude the 25 pairs $(j,k)$ associated with three of these programs $j$ because no graduates are recorded in the data for these programs.
+This yields a final set of 302 pairs involving 134 distinct $j$'s.

-As a simple procedure to construct a sample local to each admission cutoff $c_j$, we first use a 30-point bandwidth on either side of that cutoff.
-For a number of our $j$s of interest, there exists another program $\ell$ that uses the same placement score as $j$ and whose cutoff $c_{\ell}$ is within a 30-point distance of $c_j$.
-In these cases, we use a bandwidth smaller than 30 around the cutoff $c_j$ of interest, so it does not include any such $c_{\ell}$, and the bandwidth is possibly different across sides of $c_j$.